product-os/flowzone/README.md

 #### `protect_branch`

 Set to false to disable updating branch protection rules after a successful run.
+Rules are not applied for draft pull requests.

 Type: _boolean_